2lian/Motion-Stack/Documentation/design_principles.md

 - Levels can be composed of several nodes.
 - Levels should ONLY be dependent on nodes below:
   - If levels below are missing: current level waits or changes behavior (but does not crash).
-  - If levels above are missing: current level DOES work.
+  - If levels above are missing: current level works as espected.
-  - If node on same level is missing: current level DOES work.
+  - If nodes on same levels are missing: current level works as espected
 - Commands flow down
 - Information flows up